-tuted with expenditures on children as we find a significant decrease in these expenditures.
+First, I document a gender-asymmetric effect of Oportunidades on the allocation of time within two-parent households.
+Specifically, I find that participation in the program significantly increased mothers' leisure through a reduction in their home production hours that is not offset by an increase in their labor supply and is compensated with child-related expenditures while leaving fathers' time allocation virtually unaffected.
+On the other hand, I document an insignificant negative impact of the program on single mothers' leisure hours stemming from an increase in their market work hours that is not offset by the reduction in their home time, which is not substituted with expenditures on children as I find a significant decrease in these expenditures.
 Such mixed responses to participation in the program indicate that there exist differences in the income and substitution effects triggered by the program's benefits and conditionalities scheme within the two types of households.
-Specifically, rationalizing this evidence through a collective household framework in which we can characterize household demand functions not only in terms of prices and income but also of the decision-making structure of the household, we provide suggestive evidence of a change in the decision-making process within two-parent households in response to the program's gender-based targeting strategy that places the cash transfers directly in the hands of mothers.
+Specifically, rationalizing this evidence through a collective household framework in which household demand is a function not only of prices and income but also of the decision-making structure of the household, I provide suggestive evidence of a change in the decision-making process within two-parent households in response to the program's gender-based targeting strategy that places the cash transfers directly in the hands of mothers.

-Second, we use the observed impact of Oportunidades on household behavior to offer identification results that allow us to recover the household's production technology, parental preferences and the Pareto weight when the intrahousehold allocation of time and consumption is partially observed.
-Besides assuming that preferences are invariant to marital status, our approach relies on two sources of heterogeneity in the impact of Oportunidades on parent's time use.
-The first source exploits the role of the wife's share of non-labor income as a distribution factor, allowing us to capture shifts in the decision-making process of beneficiary households generated by the program's gender-based targeting strategy.
+Second, I use the observed impact of Oportunidades on household behavior to offer identification results that allow us to recover the household's production technology, parental preferences, and the Pareto weight when the intrahousehold allocation of time and consumption is partially observed.
+Besides assuming that preferences are invariant to marital status, my approach relies on two sources of heterogeneity in the impact of Oportunidades on parent's time use.
+The first source exploits the role of the wife's share of non-labor income as a distribution factor, allowing us to capture shifts in the decision-making process of beneficiary households generated by the program's genderbased targeting strategy.
 The second source exploits the role of the number of children in the household attending school as a production shifter, allowing us to capture shifts in the household's productivity generated by the program's conditionalities.
-Throughout our analysis, we find that these two sources of heterogeneity in the effect of Oportunidades on mothers' leisure is crucial in ensuring the identification of the Pareto weight.
-In this way we show that the complexity of the benefits and requirement schemes of development policies like Oportunidades can serve as a valid source of exogenous variation for identification purposes.
+Throughout my analysis, I find that these two sources of heterogeneity in the effect of Oportunidades on mothers' leisure are crucial in ensuring the identification of the Pareto weight.
+In this way, I show that the complexity of the benefits and requirement schemes of development policies like Oportunidades can serve as a valuable source of exogenous variation for identification purposes.